Thanos-png/RangeExtraction/README.md

 # Range-Extraction
-A format for expressing an ordered list of integers

 A format for expressing an ordered list of integers is to use a comma separated list of either
   * individual integers